A Guide to Simple Machines for the CAST Exam

 Why is understanding force and torque important for a journeyman or master electrician?

 Understanding force and torque is critical for electrical work safety and equipment integrity.
-It ensures proper tightening of connections to manufacturer specifications, as required by the NEC code book in sections like Article 110.14(D), which mandates using a calibrated torque tool when values are specified.
-This prevents loose connections, equipment failure, and serious accidents, and is essential for the safe operation of rigging equipment and the efficient use of tools.
+It ensures proper tightening of connections to manufacturer specifications — for example, Article 110 of the NEC discusses terminal connection torque and the need for using indicated torque values or manufacturer’s instructions — which prevents loose connections, equipment failure, and serious accidents.
+This knowledge is also essential for safe rigging and the efficient use of tools.

 Continuing Education by State